English as Second Language (ESL) Learning

 Children are not accepted in this class.
 If you are interested, please contact Arlene Kushida.

-If you are looking for an opportunity to read and engage in stimulating discussions, come and join the Friday, literature-based, conversation class with postgraduate educator, Arlene Kushida.
+If you are looking for an opportunity to read and engage in stimulating discussions, come and join the Friday, literature-based, conversation class with Arlene Kushida.

 If you are interested, please contact Arlene Kushida.